prijwal/Data-Structures-and-Algorithm/Binary search/Allocate Books/README.md

         Max number of pages is allocated to student 2 with 67 + 90 = 157 pages
         3) [12, 34, 67] and [90]
         Max number of pages is allocated to student 1 with 12 + 34 + 67 = 113 pages

-        Of the 3 cases, Option 3 has the minimum pages = 113.
+        of the 3 cases, Option 3 has the minimum pages = 113

 Input 2:
     A = [5, 17, 100, 11]